Self-Improving Neural-Guided Pruning: A Graph Neural Network Framework for Scalable Mixed Bundle Pricing: Formulations for Bundle Pricing

-Our mixed bundling follows \citet{hanson1990optimal}'s formulation in terms of decision variables, objective, and most constraints (consumer surplus, single price schedule, etc.).
-The only difference lies in the treatment of price sub-additivity.
-To enforce the general K-way Cover sub-additivity ($S_{C,K}$) proposed by \citet{hanson1990optimal}, we introduce a more parsimonious set of constraints.
-Specifically, we only enforce sub-additivity on 2-way partitions ($S_{P,2}$), which significantly reduces the number of price sub-additivity constraints while being sufficient to guarantee the general condition.
-The equivalence between these two are proved in Appendix \ref{proof:subadd}.
+Our mixed bundling formulation follows the formulation of \citet{hanson1990optimal} in terms of decision variables, objective function, and most constraints, including consumer surplus, single-price schedule, self-selection, and individual rationality constraints.
+The only difference lies in how we write the price-subadditivity constraints for a general candidate bundle family \(\mathfrak B\subseteq\mathfrak F\).